btcpayserver/blog/blog/_posts/migration-net10.md

 }
 ```

-After the migration, we experienced problems with Hot Reload on Rider.
+After the migration, we experienced issues with Hot Reload in Rider.
 A simple restart of Rider fixed the issue.

 In your `XXXPlugin.cs` file, bump the minimum required BTCPay Server version.